joonasy/rebirth/docs/project/typo3/README.md

 * **14.** Typo3 installation folder
 * **15.** Contains all Typo3 dependencies
 * **16., 17.** Typo extension configuration

-For all the shared files and structure see [shared files across project types](../)

 ## Usual Workflow